top of page

 This is uncomfortable for many of us who care deeply about self-empowerment, but it feels part of a wider unravelling of patterns that repeat through generations.

-I have learned from many authors and gained genuine insight through their work.
-But recent discussions around influential figures reveal that this is a structural issue.
+I have learned from Deepak and many similar authors, gaining genuine insight through their work.
+But this is a structural issue.
 We are in a pedestal culture, and there is a hierarchy forming inside movements that promise us freedom.

-They are not practising what they preach.
+The structures surrounding them are people staying quiet and protecting their own reputations.
+It's happening everywhere.
+In the spiritual world, they are not practising what they preach.
 Why aren’t they holding those responsible accountable and telling their side of the story?
+They continue promoting old paradigm behaviour—the very thing they are meant to lead us away from.

-The dismantling of structures is topical.
-Many, like myself, have been expecting it.
-I watch it play out in daily life on a smaller scale and on the worlds stage.
-It has been happening under the radar for years, and now, it’s rearing its ugly head for all to see.
+Many, like myself, have been expecting this downfall.
+We've been watching it play out in daily life on a smaller scale and on the world stage.
+It has been happening under the radar for years, and now, it’s finally rearing its ugliness for all to see.

 The Continued Guru Problem

-The unravelling of these structures is merely patterns that have repeated again and again through generation to generation.
-The one thing that has never changed is that it is up to us to change the trajectory.
+The unravelling of these structures reveals patterns that have repeated through generations.
+The one constant is that it is up to us to change the trajectory.

-Reading a Deepak Chopra book is wonderful and often useful, but living inside someone else’s conclusions is absolutely not.
+Reading a Deepak Chopra book can be wonderful and often useful, but living inside someone else’s conclusions is not the answer.

-Many of us enter healing spaces at vulnerable moments in our lives.
-Grief.
-Illness.
-Loss.
-Identity shifts.
-We are searching for relief, clarity, stability and validity.
-Often we find language that explains our feelings better than we could... ever.
+Many of us enter healing spaces during vulnerable moments in our lives—grief, illness, loss, identity shifts.
+We search for relief, clarity, stability, and validation.
+Often, we find language that articulates our feelings better than we could ever express.

 This is real and valuable.
-But when interpretation turns into authority, it’s dangerous.
-I would never try to tell you that I know better than you.
-It’s not possible!
+But when interpretation turns into authority, it becomes dangerous.
+I would never claim to know better than you.
+It’s simply not possible!

-I can share my lived experience, my learning, my intuition, but that’s where the line is drawn.
-It is up to you to find that in you.
+I can share my lived experience, my learning, and my intuition, but that’s where the line is drawn.
+It is up to you to find that within yourself.

 "We the People must do our inner work if we’re to transform what’s happening.
 The outer is merely a reflection of the inner - the world a reflection of our state of consciousness - in the life of a nation as in the life of an individual."
 Marianne Williamson